 1. What is GSTR SUGAM?

-GST Sugam is a proposed simplified returns form which is to be introduced by the GST Council in April 2019.
+GST Sugam is a proposed simplified returns form which is to be introduced by the GST Council from October 2019 onwards.
 A taxpayer with a turnover of up to Rs.
 5 crores in the financial year will get an option to file this return.
 This form will be made available to only those small taxpayers engaged in both B2B (Business to Business – supplies to GST registered persons), and B2C (Business to Consumer – supplies to consumers and unregistered persons under GST) supplies in India.
 In the 28th GST council meeting, members approved quarterly GST returns (Sahaj & Sugam) filing for small taxpayers with a turnover of up to Rs.5 crores (as against the initial limit of Rs.1.5 crores).
 However, the tax is to be paid monthly via a challan.

 2. Who can file GSTR SUGAM?